-An urgent priority for companies is to address employee concerns over sick leave, quarantine and caring responsibilities, recognizing that disruption may last for months to come.
+An urgent priority for companies is to address employee concerns over sick leave, quarantine and caring responsibilities, recognising that disruption may last for months to come.
 The scientific evidence is clear that self-quarantine measures are essential in controlling the spread of the virus, and companies bear a responsibility to enable this where they possibly can.

 Best practices will vary by sector, but include: